maldoinc/wireup/docs/pages/getting_started.md

 ### 3. Use

-All that's left now is to retrieve injectables from the container.
+All that's left now is to retrieve dependencies from the container.

-=== "Service Locator"
+=== "Direct Retrieval"

-    To fetch injectables from the container, call `.get` on the container instance with the type you want to retrieve.
+    To fetch dependencies from the container, call `.get` on the container instance with the type you want to retrieve.

     ```python title="views/posts.py"  hl_lines="3"
     @app.get("/weather/forecast")